Update: A leaked image may have given us our first look at the Razer Phone 2, but it seems to be almost identical to the original Razer Phone.

 Is it too much to ask for a headphone port?
 Looking at the Razer Phone, there’s ample room for it, so its omission is perhaps more inexcusable than other phones that lopped off the feature.

 In addition to the 3.5mm port on the Razer Phone 2, we’d like to see it juiced up with a DAC of some sort, like we’ve seen with the LG V30 and previous models in that series.
 Razer’s screen tech is next-level, but limiting this phone to USB-C or wireless headphones is a downside

 Dual front-facing speakers can really make an impact in the day-to-day use of a phone.
 Whether you spend spare time watching YouTube videos or playing games, front-facing speakers elevate the experience – just try going back to a phone with a speaker that fires away from your face.

-Razer did well to include this feature in the Razer Phone, so all we’re asking is that it keeps it from the successor.
+Razer did well to include this feature in the Razer Phone, so all we’re asking is that it keeps it for the successor.

 The Razer Phone doesn’t support wireless charging, but there’s little reason why its sequel should be limited.

 If the company’s next phone is made with glass, that would be perhaps the easiest way to make that happen.
 But looking at its Hyperflux wireless charging technology currently employed with PC peripherals like the Razer Mamba Hyperflux, it seems like this feature is destined to make an appearance on its upcoming phone